gitpodify/gitpod-workspace-images/CONTRIBUTING.md

 # Contributing Guidelines/Docs

 First, we recommend bringing your improvements and feature requests to [the upstream](https://github.com/gitpod-io/workspace-images/blob/master/CONTRIBUTING.md) as we'll sync upstream changes with ours.
+The rest of this documentation applies to this fork only.

 If you love to submit your improvements here, keep reading this contributing guidelines.
 Your participation to the project is covered by our community code of conduct, which is available at <https://policy.recaptime.tk/latest/community/code-of-conduct>.